brob/bryanlrobinson.com/src/blog/2017-07-26-howto-css-grid-layout-to-make-a-simple-fluid-card-grid.md

 ---
-title: How To&#58; Use CSS Grid Layout to Make a Simple, Fluid Card Grid
+title: How To: Use CSS Grid Layout to Make a Simple, Fluid Card Grid
 categories:
 - Development
 - Design